hollowdll/hakjdb/docs/kvdb-cli.md

 ```bash
 $ kvdb-cli db info -n name-of-your-db
 ```
 - Option -n specifies the name of the database.
-If not specified, then the default database is used.
+If not specified, the default database is used.

 Output is something like this:
 ```bash